-- Event period 2007 to 2008: This period will be characterised by a dramatic increase in coverage about the event itself (including 'Liverpool 800') and the reporting of activities as they occur; - Post-event period 2009 and early 2010: This will allow an assessment of variations in press references once the event is over.
+- Event period 2007 to 2008: This period will be characterised by a dramatic increase in coverage about the event itself (including Liverpool 800) and the reporting of activities as they occur. - Post-event period 2009 and early 2010: This will allow an assessment of variations in media references once the event is over.
 It will be characterised by the retrospective approach taken by journalists towards event issues and their effect on Liverpool, and will offer a first indication of image legacies in the medium to long term.

-7.2.1.
-Coding Approach
+6.2.1.
+Coding approach

-Following established methods of content analysis, the clippings have been individually coded according to a series of categories that reflect key indicators to measure image change.
-These include both demographic categories and qualitative categories.
+Following established methods of content analysis the clippings have been individually coded according to a series of categories that reflect key indicators to measure image change.
+These include both profile objective categories and qualitative categories.

-Demographic/profile categories:
+Objective/profile categories:

-- Date of publication; - Newspaper title and type (daily and Sunday broadsheet, daily and Sunday tabloids); - Geographic remit (at this stage, only UK national papers have been included); - Article length, by column inches (short, medium, long); - Article format (news, editorial, opinion/comment, feature, preview, and so on).
+- Date of publication; - Newspaper title and type (daily and Sunday broadsheet, daily and Sunday tabloids); - Geographic remit (at this stage, only UK national papers have been included); - Article length, by column inches (short, medium, long) - Article format (news, editorial, opinion/comment, feature, preview, and so on)

-The identification of qualitative categories, such as thematic focus, a paper's attitudes, and the centrality of references to Liverpool in the context of respective themes, has required a more complex process of analysis and interpretation.
-The core themes have been identified before embarking on the analysis proper, but have developed over time so that they reflect the particularities of press discussions about the city.
+The identification of qualitative categories such as thematic focus, paper attitudes and the centrality of references to Liverpool in the context of respective themes has required a more complex process of analysis and interpretation.
+The core themes have been identified before embarking on the analysis proper but have developed over time so that they reflect the particularities of media discussions about the city.
 Building on previous research and the Impacts 08 approach to establishing a thematic framework in which indicator clusters will sit, we have identified the following core thematic categories:

-&lt;sup>6 Key 'image change' indicators vary depending on the case study, but have been extensively tested in a major study on Glasgow 1990 long-term cultural legacies led by Beatriz García (University of Glasgow, 2002-2005).
+Key 'image change' indicators vary depending on the case study, but have been extensively tested in a major study on Glasgow 1990 long-term cultural legacies led by Beatriz García (University of Glasgow, 2002-2005).
 See note below.

-&lt;sup>7 See reports, links and periodical updates on the 'Cities and Culture Project.
-The long term cultural legacies of Glasgow 1990, European Capital of Culture', at www.beatrizgarcia.net
+See reports, links and periodical updates on the 'Cities and Culture Project.
+The long term cultural legacies of Glasgow 1990, European Capital of Culture', at www.culturalpolicy.arts.gla.ac.uk

-Table iii: Relation between Impacts 08 thematic clusters and press thematic categories
+Table iii - Relation between Impacts 08 thematic clusters and media thematic categories